Louisiana and Lower Mississippi Valley Collections

 The Louisiana and Lower Mississippi Valley Collections (LLMVC) documents the history and culture of this region.
 The largest accumulation of materials on Louisiana and the lower Mississippi Valley in existence, LLMVC includes a comprehensive collection of books, periodicals, maps, prints, pamphlets, Louisiana state documents, microfilm of Louisiana newspapers, historical manuscripts and photographs.

-For additional information about the contents or use of the LLMVC, submit an electronic reference request.
+For additional information about the contents or use of the LLMVC, Ask Special Collections.

 The LLMVC is recognized as one of the nation's premier repositories of historical documents materials relating to the antebellum plantation, Civil War, and Reconstruction South and includes the papers of individuals and families, records of plantations, merchants and financial institutions, and the files of political, social, and labor organizations.
 The collection also contains the personal papers of many of the most important figures in the political history of the region, including those of Huey Long, Russell Long, and other Long family members, and Senators J. Bennett Johnston and John Breaux.
 Geographically, the manuscript collections cover the state of Louisiana and the Lower Mississippi Valley, from Memphis to New Orleans, with notable strength in holdings related to Natchez, St. Francisville, Baton Rouge, and New Orleans.
 The collections date to the French and Spanish colonial periods in the region to the present day as we continue to collect materials related to the region's social, economic, political, cultural, literary, environmental and military history.